-Tip: Check the hours of operation to ensure you can fit everything in.
+INSIDER TIP: Check the hours of operation to ensure you can fit everything in.
 During the summer, the Ermatinger Clergue house is open until 6pm Tuesdays and Wednesdays.
 Otherwise, it closes at 4pm daily.
 You may need to shuffle the order so you can see them all.

-Day Three :: Lake Superior Coastal Drive
+Day 3: Lake Superior Coastal Drive

-Wander at your leisure while exploring the beauty of Lake Superior.
-The largest of the Great Lakes, Lake Superior is also the largest freshwater lake – all 4 of the others can fit within it!
+Wander at your leisure while exploring the beauty of Lake Superior!
+The largest of the Great Lakes, Lake Superior is also the largest freshwater lake.
+All 4 of the others can fit within it!
 Known as Gi chi Gamiing to the Anishinaabe, meaning “great lake” in Ojibwe, the sheer power of Lake Superior can be seen on a turbulent day.
 Whether calm or uneasy waters, Lake Superior has a certain allure that will have you mesmerized.
 The coastal drive can be as busy or as relaxed as you like, but take your time exploring the beautiful Lake Superior shoreline.

-You’ll be driving through Lake Superior Provincial Park, so if you plan on stopping and exploring at all within the park’s boundary (which you should be!), head to the visitors centre to pay your entry fee.
+You’ll be driving through Lake Superior Provincial Park, so if you plan on stopping and exploring at all within the park’s boundary (which you should be!), head to the visitors’ centre to pay your entry fee.
 You’ll want to visit either way as they have a great exhibit there showcasing the history of Lake Superior and the area.
 Read about how the Group of Seven traversed Algoma Country to paint the gorgeous landscapes, and the horrors of the Edmund Fitzgerald as Lake Superior took the lives of the 29 men on board.

 There aren’t many restaurants or gas stations along the route, so fill up before leaving Sault Ste Marie to avoid any mishaps.
 You’ll find some hearty meals in Wawa, but if you don’t go that far then be sure to stop at the Voyageur’s Lodge and Cookhouse.
 If you want to spend a few days exploring this area (which you can easily), this is a good place to call home base – the food is tasty too!

-Day Four :: Agawa Canyon Tour Train
+Day 4: Agawa Canyon Tour Train

 As the train winds through the beautiful Northern Ontario landscapes, you’ll hear about the history of the area as well as the rails with the GPS triggered commentary.
 Enjoy gorgeous views on the 4 hour ride in of Trout Lake, the Batchewana River, the Montréal River Reservoir and more!
-You can also grab a bite to eat from the dining car or a coffee/tea to go from the snack car.
+You can also grab a bite to eat or a coffee/tea to go from the snack car.

 Head down along the Talus Trail and say a quick hello to Black Beaver Falls before heading to your final stop – Bridal Veil Falls.
 At 225ft (68.5m) tall, these beauty is a stunner!
-Then pick up the pace and head back to the train along the River trail.
-If you hear the train’s horn blow, that means pick up the pace.
+Then pick up the pace and head back to the train along the River Trail.
+If you hear the train’s horn blow, that means put a spring in your step.
 Head for the tracks to make sure they don’t leave without you!

 If you haven’t had a chance to yet, I highly suggest taking the time to enjoy the Hub Trail.
 Not only because it’s a great pedestrian walkway but also because it offers great views of the St Mary’s River.
 Finish the day with stunning colours and the sun setting behind the International Bridge.

 Calling it a night, this time I stayed at the Fairfield Inn & Suites Sudbury.
 On the other side of town, it’s a great spot if you’re looking to do a little shopping at larger department stores.
 The hotel itself is great with a pool and hot tub which features an adults-only hour from 10-11pm.
 I don’t know about you, but I love using the pool with no kids around!
 The rooms are bright and cheerful with accents of sky blue, offering a coffee maker and refrigerator to guests.
 A continental breakfast is included with the rate, making it a popular choice for families while in town.

-Day Six :: Science North & Homeward Bound
+Day 6: Science North & Homeward Bound

 No trip to Sudbury is complete without a visit to Science North!
 Home to an amazing science centre, an IMAX theatre and more, there’s lots to see and explore.
 There are plenty of exhibits across their four floors.
 Enjoy watching butterflies and identifying fossils on the second floor.
-Visit critters like Maple to porcupine and Drifter the beaver on the third floor while you learn about each creature.
+Visit critters like Maple the porcupine and Drifter the beaver on the third floor while you learn about each creature.
 Head up to the top floor to learn about the human body and our solar system.
 There are also daily demonstrations and shows daily in the Discovery Theatre.
 Ask for the day’s schedule when purchasing your tickets to find out more.